Darqam/GW2DialogueReader/README.md

 Usage
 -----
+* First, ensure you have followed all the install instructions in the below section
 * Log into a GW2 character and set the chatbox to opaque
+* Open a command prompt
+    * windows button -> type 'cmd' -> click on `open` or `run as administrator` (see comment below)
+* Navigate to the folder for this program
+    * type `cd \path\to\this\folder` in the command prompt
-* Start this program in a console with `python gw2Read.py`, follow the prompts.
+* Start this program in a console\cmd with `python gw2Read.py`, follow the prompts.
+    * Depending on your install it may be `py gw2Read.py` or whatever other python keyword you have set

 It is *Critical* that you run this program at the same level (or above) as GW2.
 If GW2 is running in administrator mode, then so should this program.
 A program running in non-admin mode will not be able to grab input given in one in administrator mode.